gvwilson/sensibleadventures/coriandel/coriandel.md

 I shrugged.
 "Guess we've both been busy."

 "Guess so."
 She sighed.
-"His Highness would like to know what you were doing this morning.
+"His Grace would like to know what you were doing this morning.
 And please---" She held up a finger.
 "Please, don't say 'sleeping'."

-"Well, I'm sorry if I woke His Highness.
+"Well, I'm sorry if I woke His Grace.
 Didn't realize he---"

 "No," Captain Leis said sharply.
 "No, no, no. You know perfectly well what I mean.
-If this had actually come to His Highness's personal attention, we wouldn't be having this chat here, would we?
+If this had actually come to His Grace's personal attention, we wouldn't be having this chat here, would we?
 Now, what you were doing, and why shouldn't I care?"

 The royal collar of Coriandel is cursed, but it's a useful curse for those willing to pay its price.
 Among other things, it makes its wearer a good judge